Witch cake in 925 silver

 You can keep out your own forms of evil with a witch cake charm, to be worn around the neck.
 Also formed rock solid, but in sterling silver to protect for a maximum length of time. (contains no urine).

-All one off pieces, individually completely unique- each is different- you will be given a witch cake at random in the order, unless you order the smaller one without extra spikes!
+All one off pieces, individually completely unique- each is different- you will be given a witch cake at random in the order!

 Chain not included.